espressif/esp-idf/docs/en/api-guides/esp-ble-mesh/ble-mesh-faq.rst

     And users can enable the Relay feature by default if the mesh network size is unknown.

-2.10 When should the :ref:`Proxy <ble-mesh-terminology-features>` feature of node be enabled?
+2.10 When Should the :ref:`Proxy <ble-mesh-terminology-Features>` Feature of Node Be Enabled?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     If the unprovisioned device is expected to be provisioned by a phone, then it should enable the Proxy feature since almost all the phones do not support sending ESP-BLE-MESH packets through advertising bearer currently.
 And after the unprovisioned device is provisioned successfully and becoming a Proxy node, it will communicate with the phone using GATT bearer and using advertising bearer to communicate with other nodes in the mesh network.

-2.11 How to use the Proxy filter?
+2.11 How to Use the Proxy Filter?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    The Proxy filter is used to reduce the number of Network PDUs exchanged between a Proxy Client (e.g. the phone) and a Proxy Server (e.g. the node).
+    The Proxy filter is used to reduce the number of Network PDUs exchanged between a Proxy Client (e.g., the phone) and a Proxy Server (e.g., the node).
 And with the Proxy filter, Proxy Client can explicitly request to receive only mesh messages with certain destination addresses from Proxy Server.

-2.12 When a message can be relayed by a Relay node?
+2.12 When a Message Can Be Relayed by a Relay Node?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     If a message need to be relayed, the following conditions should be met.